Sumit189/Audio-Classification-Features/Pypi_Package/audio_classification_features/README.md

 # Audio Classification Features
 It is made to extract the features from any audio dataset.
 User's have to provide location of the dataset folder and this library will produce x and y npy files.
-We also provide custom built Keras model for training.
+You can use these features with the CNN models.
 # Installation
 ```sh
 $ pip install audio_classification_features